-Aeronautics is a growing industry and is also among increasingly lucrative engineering branches.
+Aeronautics is a growing industry and is also among the increasingly lucrative engineering branches.
 With the introduction of computer-aided design, advanced instrumentation and control engineering as well as exploration in space and beyond, Aeronautical Engineering offers something for every engineering enthusiast.
 Commercial aviation, defense systems, aircraft crash investigation and airport management are just a few of the concepts that students of aeronautical engineering can choose to venture into.
 In this blog, we will shed light on some key aspects pertaining to starting a career in this field.
 But firstly, let us understand what this discipline entails.

 This Blog Includes: